Krafton: Krafton Montreal Studio

-Krafton had opened Krafton Montreal Studio, its first Canadian studio, in February 2023.
-As its first game, the studio is developing a game based on the South Korean fantasy novel The Bird That Drinks Tears by Lee Yeongdo.
+Krafton opened Krafton Montreal Studio, its first Canadian studio, in February 2023.
+As its first game, the studio is developing Project Windless, a game based on the South Korean fantasy novel The Bird That Drinks Tears by Lee Yeongdo.

+ReLu Games

+ReLu Games is a South Korean video game development studio founded internally within Krafton in June 2023 that to develop games that integrate deep learning technology through AI.
+MJ Kim, the head of the studio, previously Krafton's Special Project II incubation program.
+Its most recent game is MIMESIS, a co-op survival horror game released on October 27, 2025 for Windows via Steam in early access, and its upcoming title being Scavenger T.O.M., a survival crafting game.

+Flyway Games

+Flyway Games is a indie-style South Korean video game development studio founded internally within Krafton best known for Commander Quest, a roguelike deckbuilder/auto battler.
+Its upcoming games are Ascend to ZERO, an action roguelike, and Waltz and Jam, an action-adventure game.

 Tango Gameworks

 On August 11, 2024, Krafton announced their purchase of Tango Gameworks and the intellectual property rights to Hi-Fi Rush from Microsoft Gaming following the studio's closure earlier that June.
 The development studio acts as Krafton's first video game subsidiary based in Japan, with the rights to previous Tango games remaining with Microsoft Gaming's ZeniMax Media division.
 Following the acquisition, Krafton plans "to continue developing the Hi-Fi Rush IP and explore future projects", while also forged a strategic partnership with Microsoft, including help integrate Tango among the others Krafton's studios and support future Hi-Fi Rush projects.

 InZOI Studio

 In early 2025, it was announced that Krafton had founded InZOI Studio, the development studio behind the simulation game InZOI.